DahnM20/ai-flow-docs/docs/pro-features/api-builder/webhooks.md

 As for the other webhooks, if you specify a signature, it will be included in the `AI_FLOW_SIGNATURE` header of the webhook request.

-### Additionnal : save option
+### Additional : save option

-If you want your output to only be accessible through the webhook, you can add the optionnal **save** option.
+If you want your output to only be accessible through the webhook, you can add the optional **save** option.

 By default, your result are available for ~48H through the /result route, with the given run_id and the good api key.